Skarlso/blogsource/content/posts/2016-06-12-google-signin-with-go.md

 Google API Documentation
 ========================

-The documentation to this whole process and MUCH more information can be found here => [Google API Docs](https://developers.google.com/identity/protocols/OAuth2).
+The documentation to this whole process and MUCH more information can be found here: [Google API Docs](https://developers.google.com/identity/protocols/OAuth2).

 Thanks for reading,
 Gergely.